coordinatio/kwin-quake-windows/README.md

 # kwin-quake-windows

-Simple script to toggle the visibility of a window by (un-)minimizing and hiding it from the task panel, pager and application switcher when minimized.
-It allows you to have the quick access to running applications that you must review frequently during the day.
-For example, I use the script with the file manager, task list, e-mail client and chat windows.
-The script can handle up to 7 different windows.
+Make any window behave like a quake-style terminal!
+Enables window show/hide by hotkey.
+Can handle up to 7 different windows.
+Window title is used to recognize windows.
+Regex supported.

-The relevant window is selected by testing the supplied regex against window titles.
-The regex could be specified by the command like:
+Define windows' titles to handle like that:
 ```
-kwriteconfig5 --file ~/.config/kwinrc --group Script-quakewindows --key WindowName1 <window title regex>
+kwriteconfig5 --file ~/.config/kwinrc --group Script-quakewindows --key WindowName1 <window title regex for the first hotkey>
+kwriteconfig5 --file ~/.config/kwinrc --group Script-quakewindows --key WindowName2 <window title regex for the second hotkey>
+…
+kwriteconfig5 --file ~/.config/kwinrc --group Script-quakewindows --key WindowName7 <window title regex for the seventh hotkey>
 ```

 Disable-Enable the script inside KWin settings after changing the configuration.